TallKite/linnstrument-firmware/README.md

 #  MICROLINN

 Unfinished, still a few more features to add, plus a few features don't quite work right yet.
 Use at your own risk.
-Beta testers needed!

 The  LinnStrument is an amazing instrument, very feature-rich.
 If it's new to you, we *strongly* reccommend waiting to install microLinn until after you've explored all the standard features.